EXCLUSIVE-Lebanon's leaders warned in July about explosives at port - documents

 The rebuilding of Beirut alone is expected to cost up to $15 billion, in a country already effectively bankrupt with total banking system losses exceeding $100 billion.

 Aoun confirmed last week that he had been informed about the material.
-He told reporters he had directed the secretary general of the supreme defence council, an umbrella group of Lebanon's security and military agencies chaired by the president, to "do what is necessary".
+He told reporters he had directed the secretary general of the Supreme Defence Council, an umbrella group of security and military agencies chaired by the president, to "do what is necessary".

 "(The state security service) said it is dangerous.
 I am not responsible!
 I don't know where it was put and I didn't know how dangerous it was.
 I have no authority to deal with the port directly.
 There is a hierarchy and all those who knew should have known their duties to do the necessary," Aoun said.